-I am curating a ‘Some Recent Silences’ show with Apartment House as part of the Out Hear series at Kings Place.
-The concert combines four highly original young composers from the UK, US and Australia with three influential older figures, all of whom make use of silence (or near-silence) in musically interesting and diverse ways.
+I curated a show with Apartment House as part of the Out Hear series at Kings Place.
+Called ‘Some Recent Silences’, the concert combined four highly original young composers from the UK, US and Australia with three influential older figures, all of whom make use of silence (or near-silence) in musically interesting and diverse ways.
 Here’s the programme:

 - G. Douglas Barrett – A Few Silence